CERF 2025 Conference Terms, Conditions, and Policies

 Attendee Behavior & Conference Disclaimers

-All CERF 2023 Conference participants must read and abide by the listed terms, conditions, and policies.
+All CERF 2025 Conference participants must read and abide by the listed terms, conditions, and policies.
 CERF reserves the right to revoke conference access to participants not in compliance with the listed terms, conditions, and policies.

-CERF 2023 Code of Conduct
+CERF 2025 Code of Conduct

 The Coastal & Estuarine Research Federation (“CERF”) is committed to providing safe and welcoming environments for all who participate in CERF events and activities, whether in person or virtual.
 CERF prohibits and will not tolerate any form of harassment, bullying, or discrimination.
 Together, we can ensure that CERF events support free expression and the exchange of scientific ideas in environments that are positive and productive for all.
-To read the full Code, please visit the Code of Conduct web page
+To read the full Code, please visit the Code of Conduct web page.

 Consequences of Participant Engagement in Prohibited Conduct